ut-code/mf97-website/README.md

 ### Deployment

-for mf97, this repo is automatically deployed after updating the main branch.
+For mf97, this repo is automatically deployed after updating the main branch.

 https://mf97.utcode.net/

+### Reusing this repo

+When reusing this repo, you need to edit ./docusaurus.config.js and ./src/pages/index.tsx.

+Do NOT reuse the same remote repository, otherwise you will pollute previous generations.